t-moe/zeadl/README.md

 - Emulator: Uncomment jni build.gradle file in the app folder.
 Uncomment all SensorChannels that use the I2C class.
 Alternative: Use the ARM-Emulator which supports our jni libs.

 ##How to Extend
-- Sublass SensorGroup and SensorChannel.
+- Subclass SensorGroup and SensorChannel.
 - The sensor groups has to instantiate all your SensorChannel instances.